 One shoulder will be higher than the other- the clearest marker of a mild functional scoliosis

 Often the pelvis will visibly be off level as well (Usually high on the side of the low shoulder).

 From the back the difference in the level of the shoulders will be more apparent, and one shoulder should be pushed out to the back.
 The head, shoulders, and hips may be out of alignment (viewed from above).

 Viewed from behind the midline of the neck should be vertical and a line drawn across the base of the skull should be at right angles to a line drawn between the mastoid processes.
 If that angle is not square then there is very likely an issue with atlas alignment.

-If there is a subluxation/ alignment issue, the neck will almost always be tender just below the ears and behind the jaw.
-It may be possible to feel that the neck bone is closer to the jaw on one side than the other.
+If there is a subluxation/ alignment issue, the neck will almost always be tender just below the ears and behind the jaw (over the transverse process of the atlas and related muscles).
+It may be possible to feel that the neck bone (transverse process of atlas) is closer to the jaw on one side than the other.
 Postural issues, muscle spasm, or a “bull neck” can make this sign difficult to identify.
-However the joint between the atlas and the skull is not one at which rotation naturally occurs (beyond about 3-4 degrees at the extremes of neck rotation) so this sign is always abnormal if found. ery rarely it will be because of an asymmetrical atlas.
+However the joint between the atlas and the skull is not one at which rotation naturally occurs (beyond about 3-4 degrees at the extremes of neck rotation) so this sign is always abnormal if found.
+Very rarely it will be because of an asymmetrical atlas.

 Equally, tenderness at the back of the neck along base of the skull just lateral to the midline is a warning sign for dural torsion– see below..